Healthcare Administration Curriculum

 The course will focus on enhancing students’ effectiveness as healthcare leaders by expanding their capabilities in organizational structure and leadership, and within the ever-evolving health ecosystem.
 The course will develop student skills in observation and reflection on individual behavior, group processes, and healthcare systems.
 Students will understand the importance of personal leadership and lifelong learning, with a focus on helping them enhance their self-awareness concerning strengths and development needs as they relate to their career aspirations.
 Course will discuss legacy organizational structures in academic and community settings, as well as current patient-centric approach via key service lines (oncology, women's, cardiovascular, neuro, and musculoskeletal).
 Additional learnings will include developing and executing creative ways to review and improve the patient-centered care model.
 Prerequisite: HCA 401.

-HCA 430: Defining Value in a Market: Strategic Management and Healthcare Innovation
+HCA 430: Defining Value in a Market: Strategic Planning and Marketing

-This course aims to integrate the knowledge and skills developed during the foundational course of study in the program in the context of strategic management of healthcare organizations.
+This course aims to integrate the knowledge and skills developed during the program's foundational courses into the context of strategic management of healthcare organizations.
 Learning is supported by individual and team analysis of complex health management cases.
-Students will be aware of approaches to managing and marketing health services from a strategic perspective including the regulatory landscape.
-The marketing process and patient behavior are examined in relationship to the unique and changing aspects of the health services industry.
-Techniques for determining strategies for unique services, integration of strategy, structure, and administrative systems.
-This course provides an overview of the principle components of healthcare innovation, including business planning, raising philanthropic funds, and innovation in existing healthcare organizations.
+Students will be aware of approaches to managing and marketing health services from a strategic perspective, including the regulatory landscape.
+We will address techniques for determining strategies for unique services, integration of strategy, structure, and administrative systems.
+This course provides an overview of the principal components of healthcare innovation, including business planning, raising philanthropic funds, and innovation in existing healthcare organizations.

 HCA 498: Capstone: Final Business Project and Program Development